duongtuanh0307/personal-blog/src/data/posts/about-this-website.md

 ---
-title: "Some though during this website building process"
+title: "Some thought during this website building process"
 subtitle: "The first post of this website will be about itself."
 date: "2023-06-03"
 id: 1